6 Bad Idle Air Control Valve Symptoms & How To Troubleshoot

 Once you’ve read the code, start the engine and note down the settled idle speed.
-Shut off the car, remove the car key, open the hood and find the Idle Control Motor in the valve and disconnect it.
-Follow the instruction to disconnect the motor properly according to the car’s service manual.
+Shut off the car, remove the car key, open the hood find the Idle Control Motor in the valve and disconnect it.
+Follow the instructions to disconnect the motor properly according to the car’s service manual.

 Now, start the engine again and note down the settled idle speed this time.
-No difference between the two idle speed means the Idle Control Motor is not working.
+No difference between the two idle speeds means the Idle Control Motor is not working.
 This method confirms if there is a problem with the idle control motor, not the problem itself.

-As above, vacuum leaks and circuit problems can have very similar symptoms with those of a bad IAC valve, so once you find IAC codes stored, you’ll need to perform a visual inspection to rule out vacuum leaks and problematic electrical connections.
+As above, vacuum leaks and circuit problems can have very similar symptoms to those of a bad IAC valve, so once you find IAC codes stored, you’ll need to perform a visual inspection to rule out vacuum leaks and problematic electrical connections.

 You’ll want to look for damaged hoses or other problems that might be creating vacuum leaks.
-Also, check that the IAC’s electrical connector is clean and tight, and check if any of the wires going to the IAC is loose or broken.
+Also, check that the IAC’s electrical connector is clean and tight, and check if any of the wires going to the IAC are loose or broken.
 Repair or replace damaged parts, then clear the codes and see whether that resolves the problem.

-Check The IAC for Carbon Buildup
+Check the IAC for carbon buildup

 Additionally, note that an IAC can be intact electrically but faulty mechanically.
 That’s why while you’re at it, it’s highly recommended that you remove the IAC to check if it’s covered in excessive carbon buildup and debris.

-When your idle air control valve is dirty with dust, debris or carbon accumulation, the idling process won’t be smooth since the valve won’t be able to control the engine’s RPM efficiently.
+When your idle air control valve is dirty with dust, debris, or carbon accumulation, the idling process won’t be smooth since the valve won’t be able to control the engine’s RPM efficiently.
 Excessive carbon buildup on an idle air control valve can even make it stick.

 When this valve sticks, it might make the car idle at a very high RPM or, in most cases, make the car stall at a low RPM.
 Thus cleaning your idle air control valve regularly to prevent carbon and debris buildup is important.
 If you let your IAC valve clog up, the more frequently you will experience engine stalling and rough idling, and the more likely you will need to replace it prematurely.